amihaiemil/amihaiemil.github.io/_posts/2017-07-04-yasson-yet-another-POJO-parser.markdown

   )
 );

-//BTW, toJson(...) should return a JsonObject; you can turn it to String or put it
+//BTW, toJson(...) should return a JsonObject; you can turn it to String or put
-//in a Writer yourself; the other way around is harder.
+//it in a Writer yourself; the other way around is harder.
 String json = JsonbBuilder.create().toJson(student);
 {% endhighlight %}